Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 2 changes

-FAQs about the train journey from Genoa to Duisburg
+What do people frequently ask about the train journey from Genoa to Duisburg?

 Want to know more about your journey from Genoa to Duisburg?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.